cloudflare/cloudflare-docs/content/waf/custom-rules/custom-firewall/_index.md

 {{<Aside type="note">}}

 This feature is only available for selected customers on an Enterprise plan.
-Contact your Cloudflare Customer Success Manager if you want to get access.
+Contact your account team to get access.

 {{</Aside>}}